 The Nature Preschool at Good Shepherd Episcopal School

-Good Shepherd Episcopal School is proud to introduce the inaugural year of The Nature Preschool at Good Shepherd Episcopal School.
+Good Shepherd Episcopal School is proud to introduce The Nature Preschool at Good Shepherd Episcopal School.
 The purpose of the preschool is to foster a lifelong connection to nature and a passion for learning in students age three to five years old, by providing a rich outdoor environment for creative exploratory play as a means for children to develop into enthusiastic learners and empathetic members of society with a higher regard for our planet and all of its inhabitants.

 The Nature Preschool at GSES (formerly Oakwood House) began in 2016 in the backyard of Director Sarah Sinclair.
 Ms. Sinclair became interested in connecting children with nature after working several years in licensed childcare and after reading Richard Louv’s Last Child in the Woods in 2007.
 While later pursuing a biology degree and working in environmental monitoring and research, Ms. Sinclair’s curiosity and interest in Europe’s waldkindergartens and forest schools grew.
 With the birth of her first daughter and being unable to find a forest school or regular outdoor nature-based program for her to attend, Ms. Sinclair concluded that the only thing to do was to start the very program her daughter needed.
 While she misses environmental fieldwork and tromping through Virginia’s streams in the name of science, she is even more excited to connect a whole new generation with nature.
 From 2016 to 2020, Ms. Sinclair ran Oakwood House completely outdoors in her certified backyard wildlife habitat.
 She is over the moon to bring The Nature Preschool to Good Shepherd and the Forest Hill neighborhood, connecting more children than ever to the rich and beautiful world outdoors.